Copper as a ductile material. What is the machinability and CNC machining of copper?

 One of these is machining, which is the removal of excess material.
 We explain what the susceptibility of metals to machining depends on and what the machinability indexes of materials are.
 You will also learn what CNC machining is and what CNC processes Electris offers.

-Machining and machinability
+Machining and machinability of metals

 Metals can be machined by many methods - such as casting, welding and machining.
 Machining involves removing successive layers of machining allowance and converting it into chips using appropriate tools.